 Within its own niche, crémant is on an upward curve.
 While 698 hl (24 estates) were produced in 2019 in the Pfalz, that figure rose to 850 hl (25 estates)* in 2020.
 Baden also saw a jump from 237 hl (7 estates) in 2019 to 730 hl (14 estates) in 2020**.
 The style is also ascendant in the Mosel, primarily in the upper Mosel, Saar, and the area around Trier.

 The most recent player in this field is also the one with perhaps the most sparkling experience: the Rheingau.
 In 2021, Weingut Bibo Runge released its Lagensekt Crémant Rheingau Pinot Noir Hallgartener Schönhell—the first crémant anywhere in the wine region.
 CEO and owner Markus Bonsels says the premium quality and high production standards appeal to their clients.
 Crémant offers an opportunity to experience the singular expression of the signature vineyard Hallgartener Schönhell: Gentle south and southeast facing slopes allow the Spätburgunder (aka Pinot Noir) to thrive in the mix of clay, loam, and gravel soil, achieving a lovely fruity ripeness while preserving acidity.

-Variety and Joy in the Glass
+Variety and Joy

 Thanks to the regionally differentiated choice of grape varieties, crémants are produced from more than just Chardonnay and Spätburgunder.
 First and foremost: Riesling, especially from Mosel and Pfalz, where styles can range from lean, racy, and mineral-driven with a delicate fruitiness to creamy and rich with a cornucopia of ripe fruit aromas.